blynkkk/blueprints/Particle Quickstart/README.md

 1. Click on the **Activate device** action in the Template Home tab (this tab should open automatically once you've pressed the Use Blueprint button)
 2. Follow the proposed steps to prepare and upload the code
 3. Restart your Particle device and allow it to connect to the Particle Cloud
-4. Once the code is successfully uploaded the device dashboard will open automatically
+4. Once the code is successfully uploaded and device is connected, the interface will suggest you to proceed to the My Devices section
+5. It may take some time for a device to connect to the Blynk Cloud, don't close the device acivation window

 _Check the **Troubleshooting** section at the end of this tutorial if you have issues uploading the firmware_